 Qian Zhou (Singapore)

-Qian Zhou is also the Chair of the Artist Committee and Jury of Singapore International Violin Competition, as well as the Artistic Director of Singapore Violin Festival.
-She is a longtime faculty member of Keshet Eilon.
+Qian Zhou is currently is the Chair of the artist committee and jury of Singapore International Violin Competition, Artistic Director of Singapore Violin Festival.

 Qian Zhou plays a 1757 J.B.
 Guadagnini, generously loaned by the late Mr Rin Kei Mei and Mrs Rin Kei Mei.